What is a Belt Conveyor?

 How does a Belt Conveyor work?

 Conveyor belt systems are mechanical devices that transport objects, they are common throughout all industrial applications.
-Generally conveyors are used in most material handling industries for transporting bulk materials, or packets and parcels.
+Conveyors are used in most material handling industries for transporting bulk materials, or packets and parcels.
 For example, the conveyors shown below are in ecommerce and warehouse environments.

 Conveyor belts consist of a continuous loop of belt wrapped around and driven by one or more pulleys (known as drums) and powered by an electric motor.
 A metal plate bed or rollers normally support the belt from the underside.
 The pulley that is powered is called the drive pulley, whilst the unpowered is known as an idler pulley.